Learning to Drive with Autism Spectrum Disorders (ASD)

 Many of these capabilities come into play when driving.
 Some, such as getting lost in the details of the road or difficulty recognizing the cues of other drivers, may raise the risk for unsafe driving behaviors.
 Others, such as a vigilance to follow the rules of the road, may promote safer driving behaviors.
 One study suggests that males with ASD may have slower hazard detection times and difficulties recognizing hazards involving people, while another found that teens with higher functioning ASD crashed less frequently than those in the general teen population.

-The Teen Driver Safety Research team at CHOP offers tools that can help guide families through the learning-to-drive process, including the TeenDrivingPlan Practice Guide.
-Parents of children with ASD who have supervised their practice driving also suggest:
+The Teen Driving Safety Research team at CHOP offers tools that can help guide families through the learning-to-drive process, including the TeenDrivingPlan Practice Guide.
+Parents of autistic children who have supervised their practice driving also suggest:

 - Using practice and repetition